Japan–South Korea Comfort Women Agreement: Foundation

 A foundation was set up in South Korea under the agreement.
 Japan provided 1 billion yen to the foundation.

 Of the 47 women who were alive when the agreement was reached, 36 wanted to receive cash payments and 34 of them went on to receive about 10 million yen each.

 Reactions

-Immediately after the announcement, U.S. Secretary of State John Kerry welcomed the agreement saying " We believe this agreement will promote healing and help to improve relations between two of the United States’ most important allies.
+Immediately after the announcement, U.S. Secretary of State John Kerry welcomed the agreement saying " We believe this agreement will promote healing and help to improve relations between two of the United States' most important allies.
 We applaud the leaders of Japan and the Republic of Korea for having the courage and vision to reach this agreement, and we call on the international community to support it."

 Demise of the agreement

-Due to low public support, especially in South Korea, the agreement was starting to fall apart by 2017.
+After the erection of a second Comfort Women Statue in Busan by a local civic group in 2017, the Japanese government took the new statue as a "breach of the agreement since it required official approval".
+The Japanese government proceeded then to stop economical negotiations with Korea at the time.
+As a following, due to this diplomatic incident, and low public support, especially in South Korea, the agreement was starting to fall apart by 2017.

 In 2019, the President Moon Jae-in administration dissolved the foundation, effectively annulling the agreement.